xSallus/21_days_of_code_challenge/README.md

 - [x] Day 08: An awesome theme switcher.
 - [x] Day 09: An awesome loading animation.
 - [x] Day 10: An awesome animation with particlejs.
+- [x] Day 11: An awesome login form.

-> Current streak: 10/21 and counting.. :D
+> Current streak: 11/21 and counting.. :D